Bills Digest No. 33, 2024-25

 Entities that possess actionable scam intelligence are required to take reasonable steps to disrupt the scam activity or prevent any loss or harm arising from the activity: proposed section 58BX.
 Failure to take reasonable steps may result in civil penalties.
 The word ‘disrupt’ is not defined in the Bill or the CCA.
 However, the Bill notes that the reasonable steps taken to disrupt ‘should be proportionate to the actionable scam intelligence’: proposed subsection 58BX(3).
 Within this subsection, the Bill provides the example (Note 1) of a bank receiving a substantial number of similar reports of suspicious activities, noting in those circumstances it may be appropriate to pause or delay authorised payments while the bank investigates (satisfying the disruption requirements).

-Safe harbour for taking actions to disrupt a scam activity
+Safe harbour for taking action to disrupt a scam activity

 A regulated entity will be provided safe harbour (meaning the entity will not be liable in civil action or civil proceedings) for taking action to disrupt a scam activity, subject to certain requirements: proposed section 58BZA.
-Safe harbour will be provided for a maximum of 28 days, so long as the actions of the regulated entity are undertaken in good faith, in compliance with the SPF provisions, and are reasonably proportionate to the scam activity: proposed subsection 58BZA(2).
+Safe harbour will be provided for action taken during a maximum period of 28 days from when the intelligence became actionable scam intelligence, so long as the actions of the regulated entity are undertaken in good faith, in compliance with the SPF provisions, and are reasonably proportionate to the scam activity: proposed subsection 58BZA(2).
+To come within the safe harbour, action taken by the entity must be ‘promptly reversed’ if the entity identifies that the activity is not a scam and it is reasonably practicable to reverse the action: proposed paragraph 58BZA(2)(c).

 (6) Response requirements